Glazed Orange Muffins

 2. made my face shine radiantly with joy the moment I took a bite of the soft, pillowy muffin and sweet, candied citrusness.

-And if these bright little cuties don’t catch your eyes, I don’t even know who you are.
+If these bright little cuties don’t catch your eyes, I don’t even know who you are.
 Look at those crunchy little sparkles all over the top!
 LOVE!
 They’re like fake sprinkles, only better.
 More like muffin bling.

 And in honor of New Years resolutions, these Glazed Orange Muffins were made with whole wheat pastry flour.